 Douglas Urbanski, Biography

-Douglas Urbanski is an American theatre impresario, raconteur and film producer.
+Douglas Urbanski is an Award Winning American film producer, theater impresario, raconteur, and occasional film actor and talk show host.

 For 25 years the name Douglas Urbanski has represented first class and quality in the arts.
 For a decade, the 1980's, he and his associated companies dominated the New York, London and Los Angeles theatre scene with productions receiving over two-dozen Tony Award nominations, several Evening Standard Awards, Olivier Awards, the Los Angeles Ovation Award and the New York Drama Critics Circle Award.
 His films have received British Independent Film Awards, Cannes Festival prizes, The Broadcast Critics Award, Academy Award nominations, and British Academy Awards.
 He is the recipient of the British Academy Award for Outstanding British film and helped create and oversee the most successful advertising campaign in the history of automobile advertising.
 He is the Chairman of a group of companies: DMG, an artists management operation; THE SE8 GROUP, an independent motion picture production company; DMG MEDIA CONSULTANTS, a firm specializing in media strategies on a confidential basis for celebrities, corporations, and those in political life; he has privately consulted and coached politicians and executives in improving their skills of "messaging," public speaking, using a no fail method learned from years of producing films and Broadway productions.
 He exclusively represents the most successful independent film franchise in the history of motion pictures, Crocodile Dundee in all areas, including merchandising, and assisted in packaging the other two most successful film franchises in history: Harry Potter, and the rebooted Batman series, Batman Begins, and The Dark Knight.